kide-vm/kide/README.md

 oo.
 (Without this level the step down to the next layer was just too big)

-### Mom
+### SlotMachine

 The Minimal Object Machine layer is the first machine layer.
 This means it has instructions rather than statements.
 Instructions (in all machine layers) are a linked list.

-Mom has no concept of memory yet, only objects.
-Data is transferred directly from object to object with one of Mom's main instructions, the SlotLoad.
+SlotMachine has no concept of memory yet, only objects.
+Data is transferred directly from object to object with one of SlotMachine's main instructions, the SlotLoad.

-Mainly Mom is an easy to understand step on the way down.
+Mainly SlotMachine is an easy to understand step on the way down.
 A mix of oo and machine.
 In practise it means that the amount of instructions that need to be generated in vool is much smaller (easier to understand) and the mapping down to risc is quite straightforward.